Workshop on Aggregated Monitoring (Concluded)

 9:00–9:10 am | Opening remarks

-Anu Khan, executive director of the Carbon Removal Standards Initiative, and Noah Planavsky, professor at Yale, will run through the day’s agenda.
+Noah Planavsky, professor at Yale University, and Anu Khan, executive director of the Carbon Removal Standards Initiative, will run through the day’s agenda.

 9:10–10:00 am | Introductory presentations

-Four speakers will discuss foundational concepts, with limited time for questions.
+Four speakers will discuss foundational concepts, with some time for questions.

 • Overview of EW quantification focused on soils | Professor Noah Planavsky